Edirom/meigarage/CONTRIBUTING.md

 That's awesome, thank you!

-The following is a set of guidelines for contributing to the MerMEId.
+The following is a set of guidelines for contributing to the MEIGarage.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## I don't want to read this whole thing I just have a question!!!